 Fowler died in March 1922 in his eightieth year, following a fall on icy streets incurred while preparing a panorama of Middletown, New York.
 Fowler’s career spanned the entire period of panoramic map production, and only Oakley H. Bailey shares this distinction.

 Henry Wellge originally hailed from Germany and served as a former captain in the Russian army engineer corps.
-After immigrating to the United States, he eventually settled in Milwaukee to become one of the most prolific view artists of his time, producing over 150 view maps in his three-decade career that begin circa 1878.
-During this time, he criss-crossed Canada and the U.S. to 27 states and territories.
+After immigrating to the United States, he eventually settled in Milwaukee to become one of the most prolific view artists of his time, producing 152 bird’s eye view maps in his three-decade career that begin circa 1878.
+During this time, he crisscrossed Canada and the U.S. and produced maps in 27 states and territories.
 He also produced his well-known 1906 bird’s eye view of Mexico City.
 His views of southern and Midwestern cities during the decade of 1880 are particularly interesting, as many artists ceased working at this time.
 He is one of the few panoramic artists to draw cities in the southern states including Texas, Tennessee, Arkansas, Georgia, Florida, and Alabama.
 He’s also one of the few artists to venture out of the cityscape category, and produced his spectacular view of Yellowstone National Park in 1904.
 During his career, he formed a business partnership with artist George Norris and later ran his own publishing company under the name Henry Wellge and Co., with an imprint called the American Publishing Company.

-Eli Glover began his career in bird’s-eye view maps as a subscription agent for, and assistant to, Albert Ruger, a prolific mapmaker of over 250 prints.
+Eli Sheldon Glover began his career in bird’s-eye view maps as a subscription agent for, and assistant to, Albert Ruger, a prolific mapmaker of over 250 prints.
 As a former employee of a printing firm with a follow-up stint as a teacher, he also pursued a commercial course in drawing and painting.
 Glover later became an apprentice to Ruger.
 In 1868, Glover established his own firm, the Merchants Lithographic Company in Chicago, which served as publisher and/or printer to many panoramic views, including those of Albert Ruger.
 Following the destruction of his printing business in the Chicago Fire of 1871, he began his own career as a traveling artist for maps.
 He produced 62 bird’s-eye maps, including many Michigan views.
 Upon moving to Salt Lake City in 1874, he traveled the western regions of the country, drawing bird’s-eye views for various cities in Montana, Wyoming, Utah and Washington state, including Seattle, Tacoma, Olympia, Port Townsend, Walla Walla, and also Victoria and Vancouver, Canada.
 Glover was also an inventor and Later in his career, he designed and manufactured a prospector’s drill for use in Alaska.

 John Bachmann, Sr. (1814–1896)

-A Swiss-born lithographer and artist best known for his bird’s-eye views, especially of New York City.
+John Bachmann was a Swiss-born lithographer and artist best known for his bird’s-eye views, especially of New York City.
 He was a journeyman lithographic artist in Switzerland and Paris until 1847.
-His first known American print (credited to “C Bachmann” as artist and “J Bachmann” as publisher) appeared in 1848, a view from an imagined point above Union Square in New York, looking south toward The Battery.
+His first known American print appeared in 1848, a view from an imagined point above Union Square in New York, looking south toward The Battery.
 In 1849 and 1850, he created and published a series of American views, including views of Boston, New York, Philadelphia, New Orleans and Havana.
-Both directly copied and used as a primary source by other lithographers at home and in Europe, these were the first major bird’s eye views (drawn from an imagined perspective), as opposed to panoramic views (views drawn directly from the artists experience) in the United States (smaller views had appeared as early as the 1820s).
-Although best known for his views of New York, his name is attached to a variety of prints, including the well-known “Bird’s Eye View of the Seat of War” series produced during the American Civil War, which show the theater of war in six sections, each a perspective view of entire states or sets of states.
-His last known work, a view of Havana, is now in the collection of the Library of Congress.
-The one other known painting by Bachmann, a version of one of his views of Philadelphia, hangs in the Free Library of Philadelphia.
+Both directly copied and used as a primary source by other lithographers at home and in Europe, these were the first major bird’s eye views (drawn from an imagined perspective), as opposed to panoramic views (views drawn directly from the artists experience) in the United States.

-Among other noteworthy panoramic map artists were Rene Cinquin, Albert E. Downs, George E. Norris, Camille Drie, and George H. Walker.
-The latter was also a successful publisher of atlases and maps.
+Among other noteworthy panoramic map artists were Rene Cinquin, Albert E. Downs, James T. Palmatary, Camille Drie, Albert E. Poole, and George H. Walker – who was also a successful publisher of atlases and maps.